ogg25/camera-enhancer-docs/programming/ios/api/filter-setting/filter.md

 ## setSensorControlThreshold

 This API is designed for developers to apply different sensor sensitivity settings on different devices.
-The default value is 50 if user don't make any change.
+The default value is 50.

 Objective-C:
 ```objectivec